G. Subramania Iyer

 Ganapathy Dikshitar Subramania Iyer (19 January 1855 – 18 April 1916) was a leading Indian journalist, social reformer and freedom fighter who led the Triplicane Six in launching The Hindu, an English newspaper on 20 September 1878.
 He was proprietor, editor and managing director of The Hindu from 20 September 1878 to October 1898.
 The Tamil language newspaper 'Swadesamitran' was also founded by him in 1891.

 Early life

-Subramania Iyer was born in January 1855 in Tiruvadi in the then Tanjore district.
-He was the fourth of seven sons of Ganapathi Dikshitar, a pleader in the Munsiff's Court of Tiruvadi.
-Subramania Iyer had his early schooling in Tiruvadi and matriculated from St. Peter's College, Tanjore in 1871.
+Subramania Iyer was born in January 1855 in Tiruvadi (Thiruvaiyaru) in the then Tanjore district {[Thanjavur]}.
+He was the fourth of seven sons of Ganapathi Dikshitar, a pleader in the Munsiff's Court of Tiruvadi (Thiruvaiyaru).
+Subramania Iyer had his early schooling in Tiruvadi (Thiruvaiyaru) and matriculated from St. Peter's College, Tanjore [{Thanjavur}] in 1871.
 In 1873, he passed his arts examinations in merit and attended a teacher's training course at Madras from 1874 to 1875.

 Subramania Iyer taught at the Church of Scotland Mission School at Madras from 1875 to 1877 and at Pachaiyappa's High School in 1877.
 In 1877, he cleared his B. A. examinations as a private candidate and was appointed headmaster of the Anglo-Vernacular school, Triplicane in 1879.